 If you follow this blog it will come as no surprise that I’m a big fan of Smithfield®.
 Remember these ribs?
 I just can’t help it, Smithfield® IS pork.

-You guys, these chops are a sublime combination of sweet and savory.
+You guys, these easy, grilled and glazed sticky pork chops are a sublime combination of sweet and savory.
 Sticky, succulent, and ultimately tender with nuances of warm ginger and hints of sweet honey, these chops taste epic when paired with the smoky char of the grill.

 But, all the deliciousness doesn’t stop there.
-These chops get generously topped off with a sweet, slightly spicy, zesty, and fruity peach and poblano salsa.
+The ginger honey glazed pork get generously topped off with a sweet, slightly spicy, zesty, and fruity peach and poblano salsa.

 The fresh salsa with the sticky, juicy pork chops is a summertime fiesta for the taste buds.

 Porky, fruity, fabulous, EASY summer eats, allllll for YOU.

 - The peach poblano salsa calls for roasted red peppers.
 You can absolutely use jarred roasted red peppers if you want to make this meal even easier.
 Or if you are like me and enjoy roasting your own, I have included instructions on how to do so in the notes section of the recipe.